GoogleCloudPlatform/gce-rescue/CONTRIBUTING.md

 automatically.
 Although not mandatory, adhering to them helps standardize the review process.

+All Pull Requests, with rare exceptions *(such as docs, minor wording edits, etc.), should use the `develop` branch as a base.
+Only team members have permissions to push to the `main` branch.

 ### Code style

 We strive to adhere the standard [PEP8](https://peps.python.org/pep-0008/)